VNovotna/hacker-news/README.md

 Run it with:
-`docker-compose run --rm console`
+`docker-compose run --rm app`

-Or if you hate Docker run it on any PHP 8.2 enabled machine:
+Or if you hate Docker, you can run it on any PHP 8.2 enabled machine:
-`php src/console.php`
+`php src/app.php`

 Note: running `composer install` would be needed on first run.